-Nasal allergies, or allergic rhinitis, is an immune system response to something ordinarily harmless.
+Nasal allergies, or allergic rhinitis, are an immune system response to something ordinarily harmless.
 Nasal allergies can cause sneezing, itching, watery eyes, and coughing when a person has exposure to an allergen, such as pollen, dust, animal dander, or mold.

-Despite its lack of medical studies, MSM is a natural source of sulfur, which could be beneficial to the skin.
+Despite the lack of medical studies, MSM is a natural source of sulfur, which could be beneficial to the skin.
 Dermatologists have long prescribed sulfur creams and washes to treat skin conditions, including rosacea and acne.
 Topical sulfur has natural antibacterial and anti-inflammatory properties.

 People may also apply a cream that contains MSM to the skin.
 They should look for a product that specifies how much MSM it contains and how often to apply it.